unfoldingWord-box3/MultiplatformFrameworks/ionic/README.md

 }
 ```

-Note: I had to change the webDir value to public (the folder with the index.html file).
+Note: I had to change the webDir value to `build`.

 Then I added the Electron target platform:
 ```